AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 ![pem XF dialog](assets/pem-dialog-xf.png)

 Open the Experience Fragment you have associated to a product in the previous step.
 Open properties and switch to the commerce tab.
-Enter the same placeholder name under "Catalog placeholder location".
+Enter the same placeholder name under **Catalog placeholder location**.

 ![pem xf](assets/pem-xf.png)

-No DnD the 'Commerce Content Fragment' component on the template and open the config dialog
+Now drag and drop the **Commerce Content Fragment** component on the template and open the config dialog.

 ![pem CF dialog](assets/pem-dialog-cf.png)

 This dialog is re-using the Core Component Content Fragment dialog.
 Find more information under additional resources.
-The only difference is the "Link Element" property which configures the identifier field (product SKU or category UID) in the Content Fragment model.
+The only difference is the **Link Element** property which configures the identifier field (product SKU or category UID) in the Content Fragment model.

 Preview now a product page that has either an associated Content Fragment and / or Experience Fragment.
 When AEM renders a page, it will do an lookup for every placeholder based on the type (Content or Experience Fragment), identifier and placeholder name for Experience Fragments.
 AEM uses a URL resolver to get the identifier (SKU for products, UID for categories).
 If an Experience or Content Fragment is returned, it will be rendered into the placeholder location, otherwise the placeholder gets ignored.